 Generally the above information is all we need to add support for a controller.
 However, there is some additional information that we made need to complete support or that allows us to implement support beyond mouse emulation as discussed below:

-Some controllers have a command set to adjust internal controller
+controllers have a command set to adjust internal controller settings or to

-settings or to define settings that define a controller's functionality,
+define settings that define a controller's functionality, which could be

-which could be needed to work with our definition of the controller (e.g.
+needed to work with our definition of the controller (e.g. some controllers

 UPDD normally stores calibration data locally in the computer but there can be times when it is advantageous to store calibration data in the controller and if a controller supports EEPROM or other forms of storage we need technical details to implement this functionality.

 In most cases we would hope we could be supplied the official technical information relating to the information above and controller against which to test the newly configured controller.
 However, we acknowledge this is not always possible.